Cloud-Xplorer08/Host-Website-on-S3/README.md

-# Hosting and Creating a Static Website on S3
+# Create S3 Bucket Using CLI

 ## Overview
 In this lab, we practice using AWS Command Line Interface (AWS CLI) commands from an Amazon Elastic Compute Cloud (Amazon EC2) instance to: